American Dreamer (1984 film): Production

-"I loved the Katharine Hepburn comedies, the Ernest Lubitsch and Frank Capra films," said Williams.
+The film cost $10 million and was financed by CBS Theatrical Films.
+It was one of the first projects authorized by new production head William Self.
+CBS' first three films—Backroads, Table for Five and The Challenge—had been flops, with All the Sad Young Men (later retitled to Windy City) awaiting release and Grandview USA being shot at the same time as American Dreamer.
+"I loved the Katharine Hepburn comedies, the Ernst Lubitsch and Frank Capra films," said Williams.
 "There's nothing like a good screwball comedy, but I can't tell you how few scripts there are in that field.
 I wish I could do more."
+The film shot on location in Paris starting September 1983.

 Reception

-American Dreamer was not a critical or box-office success.
+American Dreamer was not a critical or box office success, earning only $5 million at the North American box office on a budget of $10 million.

 Vincent Canby opened the review in The New York Times as follows: